The more detailed your content calendar, the faster you'll abandon it.

 How many platforms should my content calendar cover?

-Should I include holidays and events in my content calendar?
+Should I include holidays and events?

 Related free tools